wdrammeh/utg-student-dashboard/README.md

 ## Install

-Get the standalone installation file for your operating system
+Get the standalone installation file for your operating system:

 | Platform | Download Dashboard |
 | ----- | ----- |